mbhall88/rasusa/README.md

 *Note: if this option is given, genome size and coverage are not required, or ignored if they are provided.*

+#### Number of reads

+##### `-n`, `--num`

+Explicitly set the number of reads in the subsample.
+This option takes the number in the same format as [genome size](#genome-size).

+When providing paired reads as input, this option will sample this many total read pairs.
+For example, when passing `-n 20 -i r1.fq r2.fq`, the two output files will have 20 reads each, and the read ids will be the same in both.

+*Note: if this option is given, genome size and coverage are not required.*

+#### Fraction of reads

+##### `-f`, `--frac`

+Explicitly set the fraction of total reads in the subsample.
+The value given to this option can be a float or a percentage - i.e., `-f 0.5` and `-f 50` will both take half of the reads.

+*Note: if this option is given, genome size and coverage are not required.*

 #### Random seed

 ##### `-s`, `--seed`